Should I Become a Fashion Retail Manager?

-Fashion retail managers oversee the sales staff at a clothing store or in a specific department of a retail business, depending on the size of the establishment.
-They are responsible for interviewing and hiring new employees, as well as training them for the job and handling customer service inquiries.
+A fashion retail manager oversees the sales staff at a clothing store or in a specific department of a retail business, depending on the size of the establishment.
+They are responsible for interviewing, hiring and training new employees, as well as handling customer service inquiries.
 They ensure that all employees stay on-task and that all store operations run smoothly.

 In most cases, work experience is more important than educational background.
-Fashion retail managers are generally expected to have worked in a fashion retail establishment where they learned customer service, merchandising and management skills.
-According to job postings found in November 2012, most companies required applicants to have at least 3-5 years of retail and/or customer service experience.
+Fashion retail managers are generally expected to have worked in a fashion retail establishment where they acquire customer service, merchandising and management skills.

 Aspiring fashion retail managers can apply for entry-level positions in retail stores, such as cashier positions.
 Entry-level jobs enable individuals to gain experience and can possibly lead to a promotion to management later in their careers.

 There are no formal educational requirements for fashion retail managers.
 However, earning a degree may lead to heightened salary and job opportunities.
 It can also help entry-level retail workers advance more quickly to management positions.
 Aspiring fashion retail managers can seek a degree in business, fashion management, retail management or a similar discipline.
 Be sure to take courses related to accounting, marketing and sales.

 Retailers often need workers for nights and weekends, which is ideal for someone working in retail while pursuing their degree.
 However, if you choose not to work during college, you may want to participate in an internship during college.
 Your degree program may be able to place you in an internship at a fashion retail store or other retail environment.
 Interns can learn valuable lessons from an experienced retail manager and make contacts that prove helpful throughout their careers.

 Step 3: Advance to Manager